Illumina/SpliceAI/README.md

   `spliceai/annotations/GENCODE.v24lift37` in repository as template for creating custom annotations).

-Details of SpliceAI info field:
+Details of SpliceAI INFO field:

 |    ID    | Description |
 | -------- | ----------- |